 Recently I read a popular Christian book that was full of questions.
 I thought, What great questions!
 I can’t wait to see where this is going.
 But the questions weren’t answered and I was left hanging.
 I came away tossed and turned with a head full of useless thoughts.

 I was reminded of some of the philosophy courses I took in university.
-Philosophers love to ask questions (good) but often those questions lead nowhere (bad).
+Philosophers love to ask questions but sometimes their questions led nowhere at all.
 Questions ain’t questions.

 What are good questions?